eswann/Burrows/README.md

 Typically, this would be based on the name of the publisher.
 The extension WithFileBackingStore tells the publisher to store messages on the file system at the root location specified.
 The account the publisher runs under must have persmissions to write and create directories under this root location to organize messages.

+####So publisher confirms are set up...how do I republish failed messages?
+If the publisher is still running, it will check at intervals to determine if Rabbit has again become available for publication and will start publishing again immediately.
+However, if the publisher also goes down, how to I republish stored messages at startup?
+Just call RepublishStoredMessages() on the publisher after instantiation.

+	var publisher = new Publisher(
+		sbc => sbc.Configure(@"rabbitmq://localhost/PublishConsole"),
+       	ps => ps.UsePublisherConfirms("PublishConsole").WithFileBackingStore("C:\MessageBackup"));
+	publisher.RepublishStoredMessages();

 ###OK, I published something...how do I Consume it
 I'll save the details of how Burrows and RabbitMQ deliver messages to a longer blog post, but Burrows is based on the fantastic work that was put into MassTransit to allow polymorphic message consumption.
 The first thing to do is set up a consumer service, typically using TopShelf to help.
 Having done that, you will need to configure